garden-io/garden/docs/examples/simple-project.md

 ## Clone the example repo

-The code for this tutorial can be found on Github in our [examples repo](https://github.com/garden-io/garden/examples).
-We'll use the [simple-project-start](https://github.com/garden-io/garden/examples/simple-project-start) example and work our way from there.
-The complete version is under [simple-project](https://github.com/garden-io/garden/examples/simple-project).
+The code for this tutorial can be found in our Github repository under the [examples directory](https://github.com/garden-io/garden/tree/master/examples).
+We'll use the [simple-project-start](https://github.com/garden-io/garden/tree/master/examples/simple-project-start/) example and work our way from there.
+The complete version is under [simple-project](https://github.com/garden-io/garden/tree/master/examples/simple-project).

 First, let's clone the examples repo, change into the directory, and take a look inside:
 ```sh